Marathon 2023 will take place on the 18th November.

 Who can enter?

 Any member of Guiding or Scouting aged from 14 upwards is eligible to enter, as are SSAGO members.
 This includes older Scouts and Guides, Senior Section, Explorer Scouts, Scout Network, and Leaders/Occasional Helpers of any section.
 Teams should be of 4 – 7, but if you can’t find other people to enter with, we may be able to place you with a team – contact us if this is the case.

 Can I have more information?

 Can I help?

-Marathon is less helper-intensive than Forward, but we are always looking for willing volunteers!
+There is no requirement for leaders to stay and help during the event, but we are always looking for willing volunteers!
 Let us know if you’d like to help!